 Homemade treats should only be accepted from people that you know well, especially if anyone in your family has a food allergy.

 Many costumes come with items like swords and knives to complete the look.
 When this occurs, examine them carefully to make sure that they are an appropriate size and made of soft, flexible materials.
 This helps lower the risk of accidental injury to yourself, your family, and others you may pass.

 Additionally, check all masks to make sure they provide a suitable amount of visibility.
 The ability to see out of a mask is important for you or your child to avoid tripping hazards and obstacles.

 Typically, it’s always best to avoid decorative contact lenses, as they have the potential to cause serious eye injuries even in experienced contact lens wearers.

-By following the recommendations above, you can help keep your family safe while enjoying everything Halloween has to offer including trick-or-treating in the Baytown, Deer Park, Pasadena and Pearland areas!
+By following the recommendations above, you can help keep your family safe while enjoying everything Halloween has to offer including trick-or-treating in the Pearland, Baytown or Deer Park/La Porte dental offices areas!